cyruslk/OROBOROGRAM/README.md

-This is the repository of commensality_analytics project.
+This is the repository of the commensality_analytics project.